 After the encapsulation project is completed, we offer annual service plans to help maintain your crawlspace vapor barrier system.
 This could be as simple as routine inspection and filter replacement up to data logging the humidity levels in the crawlspace 24/7 and alerting you in the event that the humidity reaches a level conducive to mold growth.

-If you are fed up with crawlspace problems, call Service Team of Winston Salem, NC to get your crawlspace encapsulated today!
+If you are fed up with crawlspace problems, call STOP Restoration of Winston Salem, NC to get your crawlspace encapsulated today!
 You can reach us at (336) 829-5345.